Country Report Germany

 German Research Ombudsman (Ombudsman fuer die Wissenschaft)

 In 1999, a national institutional structure for research integrity was established by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG), following Recommendation 16 of the DFG-Memorandum “Safeguarding Good Scientific Practice”, which was initially published in 1998 and revised in 2013.
 The German Research Ombudsman was established as a non-profit collegial body.
 Its committee (Ombudsman Committee) is supported by an administrative office (Ombudsman Office).
 Both the committee and the administrative office act independently from the DFG.
 Based on the DFG-Memorandum, all institutions of higher education, particularly universities and (private and public) research institutions were asked to appoint independent ombudspersons.
 These local ombudspersons can also be addressed with questions concerning good scientific practice and/or in cases of suspected research misconduct.
+In 2019, the DFG published the Code of Conduct “Guidelines for Safeguarding Good Research Practice” which replaced the Memorandum from 1998.
+The novel Code of Conduct forms the basis of the work of the German Research Ombudsman and also all research institutions in Germany were asked to update their research integrity statutes

 Assessment framework